Economy of Iran: Communications, electronics and IT

 Broadcast media, including five national radio stations and five national television networks as well as dozens of local radio and television stations are run by the government.
 In 2008, there were 345 telephone lines and 106 personal computers for every 1,000 residents.
 Personal computers for home use became more affordable in the mid-1990s, since when demand for Internet access has increased rapidly.
 As of 2010, Iran also had the world's third largest number of bloggers (2010).

-In 1998, the Ministry of Post, Telegraph & Telephone (later renamed the Ministry of Information & Communication Technology) began selling Internet accounts to the general public.
+In 1998, the Ministry of Post, Telegraph & Telephone, later renamed the Ministry of Information & Communication Technology, began selling Internet accounts to the general public.
 In 2006, revenues from the Iranian telecom industry were estimated at $1.2 billion.
 In 2006, Iran had 1,223 Internet Service Providers (ISPs), all private sector operated.
 As of 2014, Iran has the largest mobile market in the Middle East, with 83.2 million mobile subscriptions and 8 million smart-phones in 2012.

 According to the World Bank, Iran's information and communications technology sector had a 1.4% share of GDP in 2008.
 Around 150,000 people work in this sector, including 20,000 in the software industry.
 1,200 IT companies were registered in 2002, 200 in software development.
 In 2014 software exports stood at $400 million.
 By the end of 2009, Iran's telecom market was the fourth-largest in the Middle East at $9.2 billion and was expected to reach $12.9 billion by 2014 at a compound annual growth rate of 6.9%.

 Transport

 Iran has an extensive paved road system linking most towns and all cities.
 In 2011, the country had 173,000 km of roads, of which 73% were paved.
 In 2007 there were approximately 100 passenger cars for every 1,000 inhabitants.
 Trains operated on 11,106 km of track.

-The country's major port of entry is Bandar-Abbas on the Strait of Hormuz.
+Iran's major port of entry is Bandar-Abbas on the Strait of Hormuz.
 After arriving in Iran, imported goods are distributed by trucks and freight trains.
 The Tehran–Bandar-Abbas railroad, opened in 1995, connects Bandar-Abbas to Central Asia via Tehran and Mashhad.
 Other major ports include Bandar Anzali and Bandar Torkaman on the Caspian Sea and Khoramshahr and Bandar Imam Khomeini on the Persian Gulf.

 Dozens of cities have passenger and cargo airports.
 Iran Air, the national airline, was founded in 1962 and operates domestic and international flights.
 All large cities have bus transit systems and private companies provide intercity bus services.
 Tehran, Mashhad, Shiraz, Tabriz, Ahvaz and Isfahan are constructing underground railways.
 More than one million people work in the transportation sector, accounting for 9% of 2008 GDP.

-In August 2022, President Ebrahim Raisi’s cabinet approved a law to import fully assembled foreign cars.
+In August 2022, President Ebrahim Raisi's cabinet approved a law to import fully assembled foreign cars.
 His predecessor President Hassan Rouhani, had outlawed such imports in July 2018 due to sanctions imposed on Iran.
 Regular Iranian citizens were unable to buy safe cars at affordable prices.